ryanmeisters/tuist-plugin-detect-imports/README.md

 ### Tips

 - Some importable modules aren't linkable frameworks (e.g. `os`, `ObjectiveC`).
 Keep a small ignore set and filter those out before mapping to dependencies.
-- `.external` dependencies must be declared in your Tuist package setup as usual — the plugin only detects the import; it doesn't fetch anything.
+- `.external` dependencies must be declared in your Tuist package setup as usual.
+The plugin only detects the import; it doesn't fetch anything.

 ## Development

 The detector is developed and tested with the Xcode project at the repo root:

-- `ProjectDescriptionHelpers/` — the plugin source that Tuist compiles into your manifests
+- `ProjectDescriptionHelpers/`: the plugin source that Tuist compiles into your manifests
-- `ImportsPlugin.xcodeproj` — a test harness that builds the same sources as the `ImportsPluginCore` framework, plus unit tests with fixtures
+- `ImportsPlugin.xcodeproj`: a test harness that builds the same sources as the `ImportsPluginCore` framework, plus unit tests with fixtures

 Run the tests: